Are you searching for Christmas gifts for boy gymnasts?

 Several companies make home training aids which are priced under the £100 mark, and which can be useful gifts for boy gymnasts.
 Mr F and Mr S often use their parallettes to practise low press ups or straddle lifts, or you could go for a set of slightly taller dip bars for your gymnast to work on p-bar conditioning exercises.
 Cantileiver creations have a fantastic new product, the Ring King, which my boys received last Christmas, and absolutely love!
 At £90, it’s towards the top of my price range, but is a really useful -and fun- piece of kit.

-To buy now and save for Christmas, how about a cute personalised tree decoration?
+For a sweet stocking filler, how about a cute personalised tree decoration?
 This one features a medal-wearing boy gymnast, with space for your child’s name to be engraved at the bottom.
 At only £7.95, it’s a bargain price, too!

 If, like my son, your gymnast likes to read, Louis: My Story So Far by Louis Smith could make a good gift.
 Alternatively, Nile Wilson’s first book, Raising the Bar: How Gymnastics Can Change your Life is a good mixture of autobiography and training aid, containing a gymnastics-based exercise plan that anyone can use.
+Or, for a younger gymnast, you could give my new book, The Competition, a go.
+This tells the story of Archie, as he takes part in his very first gymnastics competition.

 I hope this guide to gifts for boy gymnasts has given you some useful ideas – if it has, please consider sharing this post using the share buttons at the top, so that others can read it too!